Published: 19 October 2020

 This can be beneficial to an attack for two reasons, the first is that it will be logged differently and depending on how the blue team are monitoring for attacks it might fly under the radar.
 A standard login attempt that fails will result in event 4625, whereas a failed Kerberos login attempt will likely result in event 4771.

 However, the lockout counter will still be incremented therefore it is still possible to lock accounts through a Kerberos brute-force.

 The second benefit is that it is possible that Kerberos will validate if a username is correct or not during the brute-force, which is useful if you’re also guessing usernames during the attack.

 In the above you can see that the user “gmorris” has been revealed as valid, but the password was not determined.
 However the user “skelly” is shown as both valid and the password has been brute-forced.

-This attack of course relies on a user passwords being brute-forceable, this is predicated on either the password being weak or the observation window being too short, or an insufficient lockout policy.
+This attack of course relies on a user passwords being brute-forceable, this is predicated on either the password being weak, the observation window being too short, or an insufficient lockout policy.